ParasSolanki/transcribe/README.md

-# YouTube Transcripts/Summaries
+# YouTube Transcripts/Chapters

-A simple tool to get the transcripts and summaries of YouTube videos with AI.
+A simple tool to get the transcripts and chapters of YouTube videos with AI.

 ## Installation